mklauco/pwa2-library/README.md

    1. Play with sorting options
       1. Sort by `returned_at`
       1. Sort by `last_name`, you must rewrite the query and do it the hard-way with *join*

+## Printouts MVC (exercise/repetition)
+1. Expand the *Printouts* module with
+   1. Create/Edit/Delete paths
+      1. Add a blade template for dates (due to the `obtained_at` field, note that time is not really valid here)
+      1. expand the validator array to check if the book_id actually is in the database
+   1. Soft deletes
+      1. run `php artisan make:migration add_soft_delete_book_printouts --table="book_printouts`
+      1. add `use Illuminate\Database\Eloquent\SoftDeletes;`
+      1. *Can we delete any printout at any time?*

 # Exercise 4 (2021-11-22)